westhecool/webtoon-to-epub/README.md

 The input **must** be a link to the chapter list of the webtoon series.
 Please do not use the mobile version of the site as it's not tested.

 ## Auto-Crop
 Webtoon stores images in a very weird way where they are at a fixed size which often leads to comic panels getting cut right in half.
 You can use the argument `--auto-crop` to attempt to automatically crop the images.
 (Enabled by default.)
 This isn't perfect though, and may be buggy.
-It works by reading the image in horizontal lines and if there is at least 95% of the same color in a line we're assuming that that is a break in the comic panel.
-(For example: Say there are 30 (The default) white lines in a row then we can assume that this is a break in the comic panel.)
-If you want to you can try fine-tuning how many lines before it splits, you can with the argument `--auto-crop-line-count N`.

 ## Splitting A Comic Into Parts
 You can use the option `--split-into-parts` (Not enabled by default.) to split the comic into multiple files.
 By default, it splits every 100 chapters into a different file.
 You can adjust it with the argument `--chapters-per-part N`.